sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 1. In VS Code, choose **Terminal** &rarr; **New Terminal** and run the following command:

     ```bash
+    cds add workzone-standard
+    ```

+2. In your terminal, run the following command:

+    ```bash
     npm install
     ```

     This will install required dependencies and update the **package-lock.json** file of your project.

-1. Create the productive CAP build for your application:
+3. Create the productive CAP build for your application:

     ```bash
     cds build --production